pippim/pippim.github.io/programs/iothings.md

 - You are reminded if communication between the TV and your computer isn't working.
-- When your computer system wakes up from sleep / resumes from suspend, the Sony TV picture is turned off to save electricity but the sound system remains energized.
+- When your computer system wakes up from sleep / resumes from suspend, the lights behind the
+Sony TV and Google TV are turned on.
+- Work in Progress is to turn on Sony TV and Google
+TV as well.

 {% include image.html src="/assets/img/iothings/volume change.gif"
    alt="volume change.gif"